 Education and Interests

-Currently completing his PhD at the University of Bristol, Dan is a vocal and committed advocate for diversity in STEM, science media, and adventure spaces, using his platform to push boundaries and tell inclusive, compelling stories.
+Currently working with the University of Bristol as an Honorary Research Associate, Dan is a vocal and committed advocate for diversity in STEM, science media, and adventure spaces, using his platform to push boundaries and tell inclusive, compelling stories.